akonecki/CodingProjects/ctci/iteration1/chapter3/README.md

 - four reference pointers, head, dog, cat, tail.
 - head will always equal either the dog or cat reference.
 - could implement a cat / dog class but will just make it a boolean field within the node for the type to reduce code for the problem.

+#### Problem Issues
+- None

+#### Problem Solution
+- Solution describes the solution I have implemented.
+- Second solution points out that can maintain two queues and order stamp when the animals are enqueued.
+THen just need to peak at which is the earlier value.
+Better performance and slightly cleaner to implement.